Darvaza gas crater: Controlling the burn

 In April 2010, President Gurbanguly Berdimuhamedow recommended that measures be taken to limit the crater's influence on the development of other natural gas fields in the area.
 In January 2022, Berdimuhamedow announced plans to extinguish the crater, citing deleterious effects on local health, the environment, and the natural gas industry.
-A commission was established to find the optimum technique.
+A commission was established to find the optimal technique.
 Despite Berdimuhamedow's intentions, the crater remains open and burning.

 In 2025, authorities declared that the size of the fire had been reduced three-fold over an unspecified timeframe, while several wells were drilled around the crater to capture methane.
 By August, the crater, which was said to have been the country's top tourist attraction, had only a few pockets of small fires.
+Infrared images taken in 2026 show the fires are on the decline.
+The intensity of heat from the flames has diminished by more than 75 percent over the last three years, according to an analysis by Capterio, a company that monitors natural gas flares.

 Tourism and culture

 The Darvaza gas crater and the surroundings.
 Tents are visible, which facilitate nocturnal trips to the site.

+A crater filled with water; gas bubbles are visible.
+About 23 km from the Darvaza gas crater.

 The mud crater.
 About 10 km from the Darvaza Gas Crater.

-In post-Soviet Turkmenistan, the crater has become a major tourist attraction, perhaps aided by the declaration of the region as a natural reserve in 2013.
+The crater is difficult to visit.
+All foreigners need a visa to enter Turkmenistan, and the crater is approximately a four hour drive from the capital Ashgabat.
+Nevertheless, in post-Soviet Turkmenistan, the crater has become a major tourist attraction, perhaps aided by the declaration of the region as a natural reserve in 2013.
 A crude road without signage runs out to the crater, and yurts have been set up nearby.

 In 2018, the gas crater was used as an overnight stop in the Amul-Hazar automobile rally.
-In 2019, Berdimuhamedow appeared on state television doing doughnut stunts around the crater to disprove rumors of his death.
+In 2019, President Gurbanguly Berdymukhamedov appeared on state television apparently driving around the crater in a truck doing doughnut stunts to disprove rumors of his death, but the footage was cut in such a way that he was never actually seen driving near the crater itself.